 - Remove excess glue from your eyelid

 After you have finished collecting the eyelash extensions off of your lashes, there will likely be some adhesive left over.
-Give your lash line one more pass over to dissolve any of that left over glue and just to make sure that it won’t be left on your natural hairs.
+Give your lash line one more pass over to dissolve any of that leftover glue and just to make sure that it won’t be left on your natural hairs.

 - Rinse your eyelashes

-To take away any further reside, rinse your face and eye area with warm water and a mild cleanser, or simply with just warm water and gently pat your face dry.
+To take away any further residue, rinse your face and eye area with warm water and a mild cleanser, or simply with just warm water and gently pat your face dry.
 All of the glue remover and glue should be gone from your natural lashes by this point.

 Tip #3 – Professional Eyelash Extension Removal: Professional Removal

 As we mentioned at the beginning of this article, the very best way to get your eyelash extensions removed is at a salon, preferably the one where you got the extensions in the first place because they will know which solvents work best with their specific glue type and eyelash brand.
-This method is unfortunately more costly than the other two options, but it is the way that you are guaranteed a complete removal of your professional eyelash extensions.
+This method is, unfortunately, more costly than the other two options, but it is the way that you are guaranteed a complete removal of your professional eyelash extensions.